Ventata/API/endpoints/stores.md

 Update
 -------------------------
-Update a product by sending the product in the content of a PUT request as json or xml.
+Update a store by sending the store data in the content of a PUT request as json or xml.
 In this example, we are using json.

 **Request**
 <pre>